Climate and Sustainability

 The Council reports its ‘Greenhouse Gas Inventory’ or ‘Carbon Footprint’ which is an assessment of its climate change impact as an organisation, measured in tonnes of carbon dioxide equivalent (tCO2e).
 The tCO2e is based on the Global Warming Potential (GWP) of different greenhouse gases over a 100-year period in comparison to carbon dioxide (CO2).

 The ‘baseline’ year was April 2018 - March 2019.
 Nett emissions are calculated based on reductions in greenhouse gas emissions linked to e.g. by generating renewable energy.
 The Carbon Footprint assessments have been carried out independently by the Centre for Energy and Environment at the University of Exeter using internationally accepted methods, and cover Scopes 1, 2, and 3.
-An improved methodology and UK Emissions Factors for 2022-2023 was applied retrospectively to all assessed years in order to provide consistently comparable analysis.
-(Old figures shown in brackets.)
+(Please note.
+Consistent methodological approach combined with changes to official reference sources such as emissions factors may result in changes made in retrospect to figures published for previous years.)

 Year | Gross (tCO2e) | Nett (tCO2e) |